refinedev/refine/documentation/docs/ui-frameworks/antd/hooks/resource/useMenu.md

 };
 ```

 `useMenu` hook is used to get style agnostic menu items.
 We render these items in the body of the sider.
+We create a recursive `renderTreeView` function to create menu items from the list of resources passed to `<Refine>`.
 We get the `Title` component with the `useTitle` hook.

 <br />